dkadrios/restify-no-captcha/README.md

 # restify-no-captcha

-This is a small middleware to use with restify to verify Recaptcha response from google.
+This is a small middleware to use with restify to verify Recaptcha response from [google reCaptcha](https://developers.google.com/recaptcha/)

 ## First thing first